-Regular massage during your physical therapy program can improve circulation considerably.
+Regular hands-on therapy during your physical therapy program can improve circulation considerably.
 Better circulation means that your muscles get the blood supply needed to prevent stiffness and tension.
 Your muscles will work and feel better after therapeutic massage.

 Sickness can be extra hard on athletes.
-Just one bad cold or flu can keep you out of the game you love for weeks — and you might feel less than your best for quite a while after that, too.
-Fortunately, massage helps boost your immune system’s natural defenses.
-During massage, your body is prompted to power up its natural cytotoxic capacity, which basically means that you’ll be better able to fight off germs, bacteria and illness more effectively.
+Just one bad cold or flu can keep you out of the game you love for weeks, and you might feel less than your best for quite a while after that, too.
+Fortunately, hands-on therapy can help boost your immune system’s natural defenses.
+During manual therapy, your body is prompted to power up its natural cytotoxic capacity.
+This basically means that you’ll be better able to fight off germs, bacteria and illnesses.

 - Decreased amounts of scar tissue